Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 <h4>To setup these services to use a laptop<h4>

 - Open "config.txt" file with Notepad++
-- Scroll all the way down to the bottom
+- Scroll down to the bottom
 - Type "dtoverlay=dwc2" in the last line and then add an extra line after that
 - Save and close the file
 - Open "cmdline.txt" file with Notepad++